The most important criteria when I'm booking a flight is not departure time or whether it's direct, but the availability of aisle seats.

 How Much Space You'll Get in Coach, By Carrier

 - Alaska — 31 inches

 - Delta — 30 inches

 - Frontier — 28 inches

 - Spirit — 28 inches

 While budget airlines Frontier and Spirit rounded out the bottom of the list, with just 28 inches of space (the industry minimum), don't kiss your dreams of a summer vacation goodbye just yet.
-You still stand a chance of getting a great deal without sacrificing comfort with carriers like JetBlue or Southwest, the latter of which is currently offering extra-low fares to celebrate its 46th birthday.
+You still stand a chance of getting a great deal without sacrificing comfort with carriers like JetBlue or Southwest.
 And as for my next trip, I know which flight options I'll be checking out first.